 The main aim of revision at this stage is to make the site as useful as possible to people studying and working in the field.
 The coverage is being gradually expanded and refined.
 The biggest change to date in 2014 has been the addition of an extensive on-line reading list, linked to the agenda of my textbook on Social Policy.

-The link to an external blog site began as an experiment in December 2011, but it has worked well.
-I have been able, for example, to chart the progress of social security in the UK in a way I could not have done within the constraints of the main website.
+I use my blog on social policy to chart the fine grain of policy; it has allowed me, for example, to chart the progress of social security in the UK in a way I could not have done within the constraints of the main website.
 The blog has more than 400 entries to date.
 My blog has an Open Access page where readers will find four of my books for free, and more than 50 of my published papers.

 Any other comments would be appreciated.
 Please send suggestions or queries to firstname.lastname@example.org.